nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 It allows the add-on author to make an assurance that the add-on will not cause instability, or break the users system.
 When this is not provided, or is less than the current version of NVDA (ignoring minor point updates e.g. 2018.3.1) then the user will be warned not to install the add-on.

-The manifest can also specify information regarding the additional speech symbol dictionaries and braille translation tables provided by the add-on.
+The manifest can also specify information regarding any additional speech symbol dictionaries or braille translation tables provided by the add-on.
 Please refer to the [speech symbol dictionaries](#AddonSymbolDictionaries) and [braille translation tables](#BrailleTables) sections.

 #### An Example Manifest File {#manifestExample}